Convert CGPI to percentage, check CGPI meaning, compare CGPI and CGPA, then plan the next exam step with marks, notes, and papers.

 Your SGPA

 CGPI stands for Cumulative Grade Performance Index.
-It is the grading metric used by Mumbai University's Faculty of Technology (Engineering) to represent a student's overall academic performance across all semesters on a 10-point scale.
-Your CGPI is calculated as the weighted average of your SGPI (Semester Grade Performance Index) values from each completed semester.
+In a Mumbai University result, CGPI shows your overall grade performance across completed semesters on a 10-point scale.
+It is usually calculated from your SGPI (Semester Grade Performance Index) values.

 For example, if your CGPI is 7.85, your equivalent percentage is 71% (using the official post-2015 engineering formula: ceil(7.4 × 7.85 + 12)).